nayakashu/assignment-people10-employee-app/README.md

 1. A horizontal banner with the name of the app.
 2. A horizontal searchbox to list and filter the names of the employees and to select the desired employee for edit / delete.
-3. Pending - Add / Edit / Delete employee feature.
+3. Add / Edit / Delete employee feature.
-4. Pending - Buttons - Add, Del or Edit a player.
+4. Buttons - Add, Edit or Del an employee.
-5. Pending - The Add, Del and Edit operations will happen through a modal dialog.
+5. The Add, Edit and Del operations will happen through a modal dialog.
-6. Pending - Form Validation with respective error messages has been implemented for Add / Edit forms.
+6. Form Validation with respective error messages has been implemented for Add / Edit forms.
-7. Pending - Success and Error messages are dynamically shown in the modal dialog based on the user's operation.
+7. Success and Error messages are dynamically shown in the modal dialog based on the user's operation.
+8. Angular Material Datepicker for DOB feature.
+9. Age is validated with the Datepicker value.
+10. Valid age of an employee is considered to be greater than or equal to 18 years.

 ***********************************************************************************************************